andydinh2703/Projects/SQL/Analysis Of Ironman 70.3 2004-2020/Queries/README.md

 ## 1. What does a winning performance look like?
-- I would like to show the total time completing the race for each athlete, and the average time for each race accordingly.
+- I would like to show the total time completing the race for each winner, and the average time for each race accordingly.
 ```sql
 --> Average total time
 CREATE VIEW avg_winning_time AS